Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 These are some of the most common reasons why German Shepherds contract worms.

-Dogs can actually be born with worms; most often, in this case, the dog will be born with roundworms that were passed down through their mother.
+- Maternal Transfer: Dogs can actually be born with worms; most often, in this case, the dog will be born with roundworms that were passed down through their mother.
 Dogs can also get worms by drinking the milk of a mother who has worms.

-German Shepherds like to hunt and it’s not rare to see them chasing and eating rodents, fleas, or other small animals.
+- Eating Infested Meat: German Shepherds like to hunt and it’s not rare to see them chasing and eating rodents, fleas, or other small animals.
 Unfortunately, these animals are just as liable to carry parasites, and your dog might catch them if they eat the wrong animal.

-Obviously you shouldn’t prevent your dog from going outside, otherwise, it’ll become very unhappy.
+- Being Outside: Obviously, you shouldn’t prevent your dog from going outside, otherwise, it’ll become very unhappy.
 But it’s important to remember that there is always the risk of picking up worms when your dog goes outside.
 They may ingest them, scratch themselves and pick them up, or find other ways to introduce worms into their body.

-Mosquitos are known to be carriers of heartworm eggs and can pass these on to your pup if they get bitten.
+- Bug Bites: Mosquitos are known to be carriers of heartworm eggs and can pass these on to your pup if they get bitten.

 Common German Shepherd Worms

 There are a lot of different types of worms that your German Shepherd might get.
 These are among the most common:

 Roundworms are common in dogs.
 There are two subspecies of roundworms that commonly concern dogs: